mahmoudparsian/data-warehousing/resources/entity_relationship_modeling/README.md

 In software engineering, an ER model is commonly formed to represent things a business needs to remember in order to perform business processes.
-Consequently, the ER model becomes an abstract data model,[1] that defines a data or information structure which can be implemented in a database, typically a relational database.
+Consequently, the ER model becomes an abstract data model, that defines a data or information structure which can be implemented in a database, typically a relational database.